evanapplegate/Sixteen-Square-Inches-of-Map--a-Cartography-Course-by-Evan-Applegate/map_course.md

 # Read me last <a id="read-me-last"></a>

-The most beautiful maps are not behind us: they will be made today, by people who cared enough to make them.
-That sounds like you.

 Luckily great cartography requires no formal training or credentials.
 I learned by trial and so will you.

 The best contemporary mapmakers taught themselves: [Eleanor Lutz](https://eleanorlutz.com/animated-seasons-of-arctic-ice) is a bio PhD and learned cartography on her own.
 Illustrator [Mike Hall](https://www.thisismikehall.com/) sketched maps in his notebook during shifts as a security guard, and now has an agent to handle his map deals.
 [Alex McPhee](https://pronghornmaps.com/) studied geophysics, decided he needed to map his native Alberta, got some open source geo-software and made a few of the best modern reference maps.